 - As you gather information on the criteria sheets on a specific student, and relate it to the stages in the right-hand column, you will notice whether the student seems to be showing development that is early in the stage or later in the stage, or perhaps crossing over into the next stage.

-- Decide on an ‘on-balance’ stage of development from this information, and then read the EAL Continuum indicators at that stage, relating them back to dot points from the criteria sheets.
+- Decide on an ‘on-balance’ stage of development from this information, and then read the Reporting Resource descriptions at that stage, relating them back to dot points from the criteria sheets.

-- Read indicators below the stage if the criteria sheets are indicating the student may be early in the stage
+- Read indicators below the level if the criteria sheets are indicating the student may be early in the stage

-- Read the indicators from higher stages if the criteria sheets are indicating the student may be later in the stage.
+- Read the indicators from higher levels if the criteria sheets are indicating the student may be later in the stage.

-- Highlight the indicators when you feel that they describe what your student is consistently able to do.
+- Highlight the descriptions when you feel that they describe what your student is consistently able to do.

-- Taking into account everything else you have observed about what your student can do, come to an on-balance decision about where your student is in the stage.
+- Taking into account everything else you have observed about what your student can do, come to an on-balance decision about which level your student is at.

 - Refine and modify this assessment over time.

-- Assessment on the EAL Companion to AusVELS can be used for acknowledging and talking about student progress, and for reporting to parents and other teachers.
+- Assessment against the Victorian Curriculum F-10 EAL can be used for acknowledging and talking about student progress, and for reporting to parents and other teachers.

 The completion of further tasks and ongoing assessment and monitoring of students over time will help you to notice: